City of Light (novel): Plot

 Dexter Rumsey revealed that he and a couple of other friends - Wilcox, Miss Love, knew Louisa's secret.
 Mr. Rumsey was the only one who knew for sure since he visited New York when Louisa was supposedly there.
-Krauker left the city under the influence of Rumsey.
+Kreuzer left the city under the influence of Rumsey.
 Tom was also influenced by Rumsey to leave to the west to work on the Arizona river - create a dam.

 Grace dies in Goat island because she was twirled and fell to hit her head on a rock.
 Louisa dreams of what would Grace would have been like, claiming that it lightens her spirit.
 Franklin Fiske still tries to court Louisa, but Louisa knows she won't get married.